lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level3/reactive-silicon-dioxide.rst

    <a href="../../../../../lammpstutorials-inputs/level3/reactive-silicon-dioxide/CreateSilica/input.lammps" target="_blank">here</a>

-..  container:: justify

 If you open the *silica.data* file, you will see in the Atoms section that all silicon atoms have the same charge :math:`q = 1.1\,\text{e}`, and all oxygen atoms the charge :math:`q = -0.55\,\text{e}`.
 This is common with classical force fields and will change once ReaxFF is used.

-..  container:: justify

 The first action we need to perform here is to relax the structure with ReaxFF, which we are gonna do using molecular dynamics.
 To make sure that the system equilibrates nicely, let us track some parameters over time.

-..  container:: justify

 Create an input file called *input.lammps* in *RelaxSilica/*, and copy the following lines into it:

 ..  code-block:: lammps